bagder/http3-explained/en/why-tcphol.md

 ## TCP head of line blocking

-HTTP/2 however is still done over TCP and even with much fewer TCP connections than before.
+HTTP/2 is done over TCP and with much fewer TCP connections than when using earlier HTTP versions.
 TCP is a protocol for reliable transfers and you can basically think of it as an imaginary string between two machines.
 What is being put out on the network in one end will end up in the other end, in the same order - eventually.
 (Or the connection breaks.)

 With HTTP/2, typical browsers do tens or hundreds of parallel transfers over that single TCP connection.